topkecleon/telegram-bot-bash/doc/5_practice.md

         CONTACT[USER_ID]="$(sed -n -e '/\["result",'$PROCESS_NUMBER',"message","contact","user_id"\]/  s/.*\][ \t]"\(.*\)"$/\1/p' <"$TMP")"
         ^-- SC2034: CONTACT appears unused.
 Verify it or export it.
 ```
 The example show two warnings in bashbots scripts.
-The first is a hint you may use shell substitions instead of sed, this is fixed and much faster as the "echo | sed" solution.
+The first is a hint you may use shell substitutions instead of sed, this is fixed and much faster as the "echo | sed" solution.
 The second warning is about an unused variable, this is true because in our examples CONTACT is not used but assigned in case you want to use it :-)

 #### [Prev Best Practice](5_practice.md)
 #### [Next Functions Reference](6_reference.md)

-#### $$VERSION$$ v0.98-dev-69-gafa8d87
+#### $$VERSION$$ v0.98-dev-70-g694ee61